MEEG: Mechanical Engineering (MEEG)

 MEEG 461.
 Senior Project I. (2 Credits)

-Faculty supervised projects typical of problems which graduates encounter in their professions and which involve costs, planning, scheduling and research.
-Formal written reports suitable for reference library that include discussions of methodology, results, and conclusions.
+Faculty supervised projects typical of problems which graduates encounter in their professions, and which involve costs, planning scheduling and research.
+Formal written reports suitable for reference library, that include discussions of methodology, results, and conclusions.
+Prerequisite: Graduating Senior standing in MEEG.

 MEEG 462.
 Senior Project II.
 (2 Credits)

-Faculty supervised projects typical of problems which graduates encounter in their professions and which involve costs, planning, scheduling and research.
-Formal written reports suitable for reference library that include discussions of methodology, results, and conclusions.
+Faculty supervised projects typical of problems which graduates encounter in their professions, and which involve costs, planning scheduling and research.
+Formal written reports suitable for reference library, that include discussions of methodology, results, and conclusions.
+Prerequisite: Graduating Senior standing in MEEG.